emrekirman/kiemTrackingClient/README.md

-# kiemTracking Java uygulamasının Angular ile yazılmış client projesi
+# Client project of kiemTracking Java application written in Angular